-In addition, not only do you need to alert the Post Office but what about those packages you’re expecting from UPS or FedEx, or your Amazon deliveries?
+In addition, not only do you need to alert the Post Office, but what about those packages you’re expecting from UPS or FedEx or your Amazon deliveries?

 Here’s a guide to walk you through how to hold or redirect deliveries for when you’re out of town.

-First off, I want to mention that it’s really easy to make a free account with all of the delivery services (USPS, UPS and FedEx).
+First off, I want to mention that it’s really easy to make a free account with all delivery services (USPS, UPS and FedEx).
 Doing so will make the management of your deliveries much easier.

 US Postal Service